 Allergies and certain chemicals usually aggravate the symptoms of sleep apnea.
 It is important to discover exactly how the pillow was made to reduce the risks.
 Generally, manufacturers are careful as not to use dangerous materials in these specific pillows.

-There are two types of pillows good for sufferers of sleep apnea: positional and contoured pillows.
+There are 2 types of pillows good for sufferers of sleep apnea: positional and contoured pillows.
 The later type can be used with a CPAP machine.

 These type of pillows are designed to keep your body in a position where the airway can’t easily be obstructed.

 Generally, these products come in two designs: for side sleepers (cervical pillows) and for back sleepers (wedge pillows).
 The wedge pillow is much bigger than cervical model and is great at fighting acid reflux.